Interoperable-data/automate-va/docs/USE CASES/CLD.md

 The amending CLD must have:

-- `dct:issued`, the date of the restriction.
+- `dct:issued`, the date of issue of the amendment.
-- its status being 'Issued', given the Amending CLD has been issued by the NoBo on the same basis as the corrected CLD and with the full intention to replace it (and not restore it).
+- its status being 'Issued', given the amending CLD has been issued by the NoBo on the same basis as the corrected CLD and with the full intention to replace it (and not restore it).

 The amended CLD: